HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/conclusion.md

 missingDependencies: []
 dependencies: []
 originalRepository: HamidKarimi-Rouzbahani/mrc-open-day-2021
-summary: "Basic introduction about the day, and brief description of MRC train-the-trainer scheme "
+summary: ""
 duration: null

 ---
-> ## Introduction `15 min`
+> ## Welcome coffee `15 min`
-> Basic introduction about the day, and brief description of MRC train-the-trainer scheme.
-{: .discussion}
+## This is a time for you to get a coffee and prepare your mind for a whole day on Open Science.